Nursing FAQ for the General ADN Track

 The nursing program uses a hybrid approach to meet the educational needs of students.
 The classroom discussions are videotaped.
 These can be watched from an off-campus site in real-time.
 In addition, the captured videos are uploaded on the learning management system for students to review throughout the semester.
 Watching classroom videos asynchronously or off-site should not be standard student behavior.
 Classroom learning often involves group work, hands-on experience, and other active learning strategies.
 It is expected that students attend class regularly.

 Testing dates, lab dates (when applicable), and clinical dates are not offered in asynchronous formats and must follow a schedule.
-Expected clinical days that are mandatory to attend range anywhere from 5 days to 10 days a semester.
-Tests and other assignments requiring attendance range from 5 - 10 days per semester as well.
+Expected clinical days that are mandatory to attend average approximately 10 days a semester.
+Tests, lab, and other assignments requiring attendance range from 10-20 days per semester as well.

-You will learn this information at the mandatory new nursing orientation prior to coming into the program.
+This information will be shared at the mandatory new nursing orientation prior to coming into the program.

-First year nursing students spend most of their clinical time for acute care nursing at either Atrium Health-Stanly in Albemarle or Atrium Health–Union in Monroe.
-Second year nursing students attend these sites, as well as Atrium Health-North East in Concord, and Presbyterian Hospital in Charlotte.
-Other sites are used throughout the curriculum for isolated clinical experiences (i.e. schools, AA meetings).
+First year nursing students spend most of their clinical time for acute care settings at either Atrium Health Stanly in Albemarle or Atrium Health Union in Monroe.
+Second year nursing students attend these sites, as well as Atrium Health Cabarrus in Concord, and Presbyterian Hospital in Charlotte.
+Other sites are used throughout the curriculum for isolated clinical experiences (e.g., AA meetings).

 Stanly Community College is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award associate degrees.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Stanly Community College.
 External Web site: http://www.sacscoc.org